Ricky Nalatu

-Rick Nalatu (born 1 December 1972) is a Fijian rugby union player.
-He is a winger.
+Rick Nalatu (born 1 December 1972) is a Fijian-Australian former sprinter and rugby union player who played as a winger.

 Early and personal life

 Nalatu was born in Fiji and moved to Australia when he was 2 years old.

 He was educated at the Sandgate State High School in Brisbane.
 In 1984, he played in the school's undefeated premiership-winning 1st XV.
+He later studied education at the Queensland University of Technology.